Decline vs Incline vs Flat Bench: [And What's Easier?]

 3. Decline Barbell Bench Press for a Lower-Chest Focus

-The decline bench press is by far the least utilized press in the gym, but it has several benefits.
+The decline bench press is also by far the least utilized press in the gym, but as just mentioned, it has several benefits.

 The standard flat bench press is the overall winner for maximum chest hypertrophy stimulation and strength building, but the decline bench press is effective at activating your lower pecs and pectoralis major while placing less strain on your shoulders.